rakaly/blog/content/rakaly-status-report-3-crusader-kings-iii/index.md

 Crusader Kings III was released 10 days ago.
 And for 10 days I've lost myself in adding support for CK3 saves and improving the core parser.
 It started out as a "I wonder how close CK3 saves are to EU4 saves" experiment.
 Initial testing showed they were quite close so I kept pushing to completion, but I'd always be tripped up by a new syntax or encoding.
 I'm pleased to announce that I have the CK3 syntax under control and the core parser walks away faster and more robust than before.

+One can find the [ck3save library open sourced and on Github](https://github.com/rakaly/ck3save).
+It resembles more of a skeleton at the moment!

 ## New CK3 Format

 ### UTF-8